“Begin with the end in mind”

 - Steven Covey, The Seven Habits of Highly Effective People

 As we covered in our recent post, the corona crisis makes it essential for businesses to reassess their approach to content.
 In that post we covered our framework for how you can do that effectively.
-In this post, and over the next few weeks, we are going to be covering how you work through that process in a little more depth.
+In this post, and over the next few weeks, we are going to be covering some basic content and video production strategy, and how you work through that process in a little more depth.
 Here we cover the first step in that process – being clear about what exactly you want to achieve with your content.

 Has your broader business strategy changed?
 Has this changed what you need your content to do?